NVIDIA-Omniverse/ANARI-USD/README.md

 - Device name is `usd`
 - All device-specific parameters are prefixed with `usd::`
-- Set device `usd::serialize.location` string to the output location, `usd::serialize.outputBinary` bool for binary or text output.
+- Set device `usd::serialize.location` string to the output location on disk, `usd::serialize.outputBinary` bool for binary or text output.
 These parameters are **immutable**.
 - Alternatively, `usd::serialize.location` will also try the `ANARI_USD_SERIALIZE_LOCATION`
 environment variable.
 If neither are specified, it will default to `"./"` and emit a warning.
+- If Omniverse support is available, `usd::serialize.hostname` has to be used to specify the server name, and optionally port for Omniverse connections.
+This parameter is **immutable**.
 - Each ANARI scene object has a `name` parameter as scenegraph identifier (over time).
 Upon setting this name, a formatted version is stored in the `usd::name` property.
 - Each ANARI scene object has a `usd::timestep` parameter to define the time at which `commit()` will add the data to the scenegraph object indicated by `usd::name`.
 - For ANARI object parameters that should be constant over all timesteps, unset their corresponding bits in the `usd::timeVarying` parameter specific to each ANARI scene object (see headers).
 This parameter is **immutable**.